1883 eruption of Krakatoa: Pyroclastic flows and tephra

 An estimated 20 km3 of tephra was deposited.

 Ash was propelled to an estimated height of 80 km.
-It is estimated that as much as 18–21 km3 of ignimbrite were deposited over 1100000 km2.
+It is estimated that as much as 18–21 km3 of ignimbrite were deposited over 1.1 e6km2.

 Around noon on 27 August 1883, a rain of hot ash fell around Ketimbang (now Kalianda in Lampung Province) in Sumatra, known as 'The Burning Ashes of Ketimbang', killing approximately 1,000 people in Sumatra.

 Aftermath

-The combination of pyroclastic flows, volcanic ash, and tsunamis associated with the Krakatoa eruptions had disastrous regional consequences.
-Some land in Banten, approximately 80 km south, was never repopulated; it reverted to jungle and is now the Ujung Kulon National Park.
+The combination of pyroclastic flows, volcanic ash, tsunamis and earthquakes associated with the Krakatoa eruptions had disastrous regional and global consequences, with the main one being caused by the massive redistribution of mass due to the earthquakes that shifted Earth's figure axis by roughly 17 cm.
+On the regional scale the effects were limited to some land in Banten, approximately 80 km south, never being repopulated and reverting to jungle, which is now the Ujung Kulon National Park.
 Ash fell 2500 km away.
 Huge fields of floating pumice were reported for months after the event.
 There are numerous reports of groups of human skeletal remains floating across the Indian Ocean on rafts of volcanic pumice and washing up on the east coast of Africa up to a year after the eruption.

 An observation made two weeks after the eruption describes the state of the affected areas, where the village of Tjaringin once was.